Skip to Content

 You really don't need much to make the best oven toast!

-If you are using a sugary bread like brioche or cinnamon raisin, the cooking time may vary.
+The cooking time may vary if you use a sugary bread like brioche or cinnamon raisin.
 Sweeter bread tends to toast much more quickly as the sugar burns fast!
-If you are using bread with a high sugar content, take at least one to two minutes off the bake time.
+If you use bread with a high sugar content, take at least one to two minutes off the bake time.

 Instructions